 Will switching from a spreadsheet take a long time to set up?

-No. Most modern leave tools let you import your existing data via CSV in a few minutes.
-Book Time Off can also import directly from Timetastic.
-The full setup - adding the team, setting allowances, choosing the bank holiday region - usually takes under 30 minutes for a team of 10 to 20 people.
+No. Most modern leave tools make setup quick.
+Book Time Off imports directly from a Timetastic full-organisation export, or you invite your team and set allowances by hand in a few minutes.
+The full setup · adding the team, setting allowances, choosing the bank holiday region · usually takes under 30 minutes for a team of 10 to 20 people.

 What features should I look for in a staff holiday tracker?